prisma/prisma1/README.md

 ## Is Prisma an ORM?

 Prisma provides a mapping from your API to your database.
 In that sense, it solves similar problems as conventional ORMs.
-The big difference between Prisma and other ORMs is the way _how_ the mapping is implemented.
+The big difference between Prisma and other ORMs is _how_ the mapping is implemented.

 **Prisma takes a radically different approach which avoids the shortcomings and limitations commonly experienced with ORMs.** The core idea is that Prisma turns your database into a GraphQL API which is then consumed by your API server (via [GraphQL binding](https://oss.prisma.io/content/graphql-binding/01-overview)).
-While this makes Prisma particularly well-suited for building GraphQL servers, it can definetely be used in other contexts as well.
+While this makes Prisma particularly well-suited for building GraphQL servers, it can definitely be used in other contexts as well.

 Here is how Prisma compares to conventional ORMs: